The Real Housewives of New York City season 8

 The eighth season of The Real Housewives of New York City, an American reality television series, is broadcast on Bravo.
 It aired from April 6, 2016 until September 14, 2016, and is primarily filmed in New York City, New York.
 Its executive producers are Andrew Hoegl, Barrie Bernstein, Lisa Shannon, Pam Healy and Andy Cohen.

 The Real Housewives of New York City focuses on the lives of Bethenny Frankel, Luann de Lesseps, Ramona Singer, Sonja Morgan, Carole Radziwill, Dorinda Medley and Jules Wainstein.
 It consisted of 23 episodes.

-This season marked the final appearance of Jules Wainstein.
+This season marked the only appearance of Jules Wainstein.

 Production and crew

 The Real Housewives of New York City season seven was a ratings success for the network, averaging 2.4 total million viewers which was an eight percent increase among total viewers.

 It was reported that the series had been renewed in November, 2015 along with the beginning of production.

 The series was subsequently renewed with the cast, trailer and premiere date being announced in March, 2016.

 The season premiere "Start Spreading the News" was aired on April 6, 2016, while the twentieth "Say It Ain't So" served as the season finale, and was aired on August 24, 2016.

 It was followed by a three-part reunion that aired on August 31, September 7 and September 14, 2016, which marked the conclusion of the season.

 Andrew Hoegl, Barrie Bernstein, Lisa Shannon, Pam Healy and Andy Cohen are recognized as the series' executive producers; it is produced by Ricochet and is distributed by Shed Media.